8 Microsoft Teams Best Practices for Seamless Governance

 5. Archive inactive teams

 Sometimes, a team’s chat will be inactive, especially if it’s created for a specific project or is bound to a certain timeline.
 To avoid unwanted info access, archiving it is the best option that the team owner can do.
-The group chat is still discoverable by other members, but the documents are on read-only mode except for the owner.
+The group chat is still discoverable by other members, but the documents are in read-only mode except for the owner.

 However, this should be done manually by the team owner or the IT department, but there are solutions that can automatically trigger archiving with the defined parameters such as length of inactivity time, the status of the project, and the like.